mmujassam/dropped-checkout/README.md

 # dropped-checkout

-###### This Module helps Store owner at which stage customer has dropped the transaction (i.e addtocart, shipping step or payment step)
+###### This Module helps Store owner at which stage customer has dropped/ abandoned the transaction/cart (i.e addtocart, shipping step or payment step)